alexanderlumix/devops-task-Sh4peSh1fter/README.md

 ## Best Practices That Should Be Applied

-1. sensitive variables like the username and password should be used as secrets.
+1. Sensitive variables like the username and password should be used as secrets.
+We can use github's secret manager but maybe its an overkill for this scenario.
-    - fix the environment variables in the docker compose
-    - the mongo keyfile
+    - move all sensitive values to `.env` file with environment variable substitution.
+    - generate cryptographically secure keyfile using `openssl rand -base64 756`.
+2. Instead of defining an image , ports, and healthcheck for each mongo service, we should use a docker file of our own that has all the best practices and variables for the mongo service.
+    - use YAML anchors (&mongo-common) to eliminate duplicate image, resource, and logging configs - this was an overkill IMO.
+    - create custom Docker image with entrypoint script.
+3. I had a lot of issues with the authentication, so there should be a user authentication setup.
+    - add entrypoint script to create instance-specific users on first run.
+4. the resources should have a defined limit.
+    - add CPU and memory limits to prevent resource exhaustion.

 # Sources